web analytics

 Marlon Brando, Montgomery Clift

-“The physician can bury his mistakes, but the architect can only advise his client to plant vines – so they should go as far as possible from home to build their first buildings.”
+“The physician can bury his mistakes, but the architect can only advise his client to plant vines.” — Frank Lloyd Wright

 Time Magazine’s Man of the Year